hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGTypeCategorizer.class/README.md

-An ALGTopCategorizer is responsible for extracting a collection of ALGCategory for a given collection of ALGItem based on the ALGType of these items.
+An ALGTypeCategorizer is responsible for extracting a collection of ALGCategory for a given collection of ALGItem based on the ALGType of these items.